-We strongly encourage you to have a look at the New Library webpage, which holds a wealth of information on available resources, the collection and guides on how to get the most out of Cambridge Libraries: https://www.magd.cam.ac.uk/college-life/library
+We strongly encourage you to have a look through the New Library webpages, which hold a wealth of information on available resources, collection and guides on how to get the most out of Cambridge Libraries.

-Also follow us on Social Media for updates, tips and pretty pictures: https://www.instagram.com/magdlibs/
+Also follow us on social media for updates, tips and pretty pictures:

 24 hour Study Space